Sema4AI/gallery/actions/zendesk/README.md

 - search for the tickets based on different attributes such as status, description, assignee, etc
 - get the ticket comments
+- add a comment to a ticket
 - assign a ticket to a user or a group
 - update the status of the ticket
+- search for users based on different attributes
+- list all available groups

 ## Prompts